Olga Sukhenko

-Olga Petrivna Sukhenko (Ольга Петрівна Сухенко; 19 October 1971 – March 2022), also known as Olha Sukhenko, was a Ukrainian politician who served as village head of Motyzhyn, Kyiv Region, and was killed by Russian soldiers during the Bucha massacre.
+Olga Petrivna Sukhenko (Ольга Петрівна Сухенко; 19 October 1971 – 24 March 2022), also known as Olha Sukhenko, was a Ukrainian politician who served as village head of Motyzhyn, Kyiv Region, and was killed by Russian soldiers during the Bucha massacre.

 Early life and education

-Sukhenko was born on 19 October 1971 and attended Kyiv secondary school #127 before studying merchandising at Kyiv Commercial College from 1992 to 1994.
+Olga Petrivna Sukhenko was born on 19 October 1971 and attended Kyiv secondary school #127 before studying merchandising at Kyiv Commercial College from 1992 to 1994.
 After that she studied at the Kyiv State Academy of Water Transport where, after three years, she received an accounting qualification.
 Sukhenko's career included working as a baker, sales, and working in Motyzhin's kindergarten.

 Political career

 Sukhenko served as village head for over a decade in Motyzhyn, a village with a population of about 1000 people, located about 25 miles west of Kyiv.
 Her role included informal dispute resolution, building improvements, and organizing cultural events.
 In 2002, she was elected as the secretary of the village council before becoming the chair in 2006.
 In 2017, as mayor, she visited World War II veteran Fyodor Klimenko of Motyzhin at a nursing home in Gruzskoe and congratulated his efforts towards victory over Nazis.
 On 27 February 2022, Sukhenko posted to Facebook after the arrival of the Russian army, "There are foreign bastards in our village.
 Take care.
 Don't leave your homes.
 Keep calm."
 After the 2022 Russian invasion of Ukraine began, thousands of people had fled to the village from Kyiv, and in early March, she organised a civilian evacuation convoy.
 During the occupation by the Russian army, she also arranged for the delivery and distribution of food and medication.
 Igor Sukhenko, her husband, and others also provided information to the Ukrainian army about Russian army locations and movements.